jenniferholcomb/ParksApi/README.md

-# National and State Parks API
+# National and State Parks Api

 #### By: Jennifer Holcomb